codingupastorm/codingupastorm.github.io/_posts/2024-02-21-prodzilla-zero-to-prod-with-shuttle.md

 ### Performance and Predictability

 The primary reason for choosing Rust was that I wanted to be proud of Prodzilla performance-wise.
 A synthetic checker is a nice, compartmentalized project, it shouldn’t need significant overhead.
 It should be able to run on virtually anything, and it should be cheap.
 Rust is of course known for its low-memory and high-speed.
-What really won me over is this oft-cited table from a [2017 paper](https://greenlab.di.uminho.pt/wp-content/uploads/2017/10/sleFinal.pdf) that describes the relative energy efficiency of programming languages, as measured by a function of execution time and memory consumption:
+What really won me over is this oft-cited table from a [2017 paper](https://greenlab.di.uminho.pt/wp-content/uploads/2017/10/sleFinal.pdf) that describes the relative energy efficiency of programming languages:

 ![A table listing Rust as the most energy-efficient programming languae](/images/language-table.png){:style="display:block; margin-left:auto; margin-right:auto"}

+This is a contrived measurement, but it's a function of execution time and memory consumption - and Rust is just behind C!

-Despite such strength in performance, Rust behaves like a high level language for general http client / server functionality.
+Yet despite such strength in performance, Rust behaves like a high level language for general http client / server functionality.
 In some ways it feels like getting a performance boost “for free”.

 Given I was building a monitoring tool, and also one that I’m going to release publicly and tie my name to, I also wanted it to be maximally predictable and reliable itself.
 Generally this is all referenced under the umbrella of “memory safety”, but I have continually found the compiler is protecting me from doing dumb things - for example catching iterator invalidation, or ensuring that Prodzilla’s execution state can be shared across threads.